Longer nights and shorter days can make many of us feel depressed

 See?
 Daylight savings time affects more than just a night or two of our circadian rhythm and sleep patterns.
 Personally, I can check off two or three of the above symptoms myself and it’s only early November.

 So what can we do to combat the effects of these short days and long nights?
-“Ask for, B12 and iron levels, and get your thyroid levels checked,” Dr. Vatsal Thakkar, a clinical assistant professor of psychiatry at the NYU School of Medicine, suggests to CBS News.
+“Ask for vitamin D, B12 and iron levels, and get your thyroid levels checked,” Dr. Vatsal Thakkar, a clinical assistant professor of psychiatry at the NYU School of Medicine, suggests to CBS News.
 “If these are too low they may be bringing you down.”

 Other recommendations include experiencing as much daylight as possible, staying active, and limiting sugary foods (stabilized blood sugar means better moods).
 If you still find yourself struggling — and we all do — don’t be afraid to talk to a professional about what treatment might work best for you.